joshwcomeau/guppy/docs/adding-a-project.md

 #### Project Name

-Your project name can be whatever you want!
+Your project name can be whatever you'd like!
 Special characters are cool.
-So are emoji 🎉 give it whatever name you want.
+So are emoji 🎉.

-There is currently no way to change the project name from within Guppy, but you can always [modify the package.json](todo) to use a different name.
+> There is currently no way to change the project name from within Guppy, but you can always modify the project's package.json to use a different name.

 #### Project Type

 There are currently 2 types of supported projects: Vanilla React, and Gatsby.

 **Vanilla React** is a minimal yet fully-ready-to-go solution for getting started with React development.
-It uses [create-react-app]() behind the scenes, a tool built by Facebook, and has become the standard way that new applications are created, for beginners and experienced developers alike.
+It uses [create-react-app](https://github.com/facebook/create-react-app) behind the scenes, a tool built by Facebook, and has become the standard way that new applications are created, for beginners and experienced developers alike.

-**Gatsby** is an amazing project that strives to be a static site generator, somewhat like Jekyll.
-It does a bunch of powerful performance optimizations, so the site you build is lightning-quick.
+[**Gatsby**](https://www.gatsbyjs.org/) is a supercharged static site generator that does a bunch of optimizations to be lightning quick.
 It also has a vibrant community behind it!
 If you're building a static site (eg. a blog, something informational), it can be a huge productivity boost.

 > NOTE: Gatsby has a wide array of "starters" for different usecases, but Guppy doesn't support them yet.
 We'll add this in a future update, but for now it might be best to create the product through a terminal and then import it into Guppy.
 See [their official docs](https://www.gatsbyjs.org/tutorial/part-one/#check-your-development-environment) for more information.